 In other words, self-awareness is realizing your real nature and being honest with yourself.
 An empath should be self-aware.
 We should be aware of weaknesses, triggers, and vulnerabilities.
 That way, we can work on them and build resilience.

 We should be aware of the inner critic that keeps chattering continually.
 A crucial aspect of empath healing involves shutting the negative incessant chatter of the mind.

-Some of ways the inner critic plays out in the mind is as follows:
+Some of the ways the inner critic plays out in the mind are as follows:

 - “I need other people’s validation”

 - “I didn’t deserve that promotion”